Profound at a glance

 Lower confidence: Gartner Peer Insights, eventually.
 GPI is enterprise-only, requires heavy ongoing work, and is a slow build.
 But Profound already serves 10% of the Fortune 500.
 The GPI listing exists for companies that want to be part of Gartner's buyer-shortlist process — and with Profound's enterprise trajectory, that may soon become strategic.

 The Profound story is an example of how AI founders can leverage momentum.
 Watch the new AI categories G2 creates, be there early, and gather enough reviews.
 You get a real shot at winning over incumbents who won't have enough category-specific reviews to score high on the Grid.
+(For the current shape of G2's AI taxonomy and which categories are still Pre-Grid, see our guide to how G2 AI categories work.)

 The playbook, observable from the outside: